atomify/atomify-js/README.md

 #### opts.watch
 If `true`, [watchify](https://github.com/substack/watchify) will be used to create a file watcher and speed up subsequent builds.

+#### opts.cache
+If truthy, will use [browserify-incremental](https://github.com/jsdf/browserify-incremental) to cache the result of a build.
+This can give you dramatically faster build times if you're not using `opts.watch`.

+If `opts.cache` is a string, it will be used as the file path to save the cache file to.

+_NOTE_: `opts.cache` and `opts.watch` are incompatible.
+An error will be thrown if you set both.

 #### opts.transforms
 Provide your own transforms that will be added to the defaults listed above.